zheng129/programming-languages/lecture-1.3.md

 ### Summary of big ideas
  - terms are trees (maybe only a small idea?
 But it is of fundamental importance)
  - variables as first class citizens (ideas can seem small in hindsight, that is why I emphasised Descartes)
- - syntax (syntax has no meaning, just given by `naked' rules)
+ - syntax (syntax has no meaning, just given by "naked" rules)
  - semantics (semantics is a map from syntax to "meaning" ... do you see the self-reference here?)
  - soundness (are the rules correct?)
  - completeness (do we have all rules?)

+ ### Summary of jargon
+  - rewrite rule
+  - normal form
+  - pattern matching
+  - syntax
+  - abstract syntax
+  - BNF
+  - syntactic sugar
+  - ...